About the Species

 U.S. wild-caught Atlantic blacktip shark is a smart seafood choice because it is sustainably managed and responsibly harvested under U.S. regulations.

 Above target population levels in the Gulf of Mexico.
-Population levels are unknown in the Atlantic.
+Population levels are unknown in the Atlantic, but presumed stable.

 At recommended levels.